Camp that Improves Attitude and Motivation

 B- Behavior: I got upset at my mom and yelled at her.

-C- Consequence: My mom grounded me, now I have no electronics for the week.
+C- Consequence: My mom grounded me, and now I have no electronics for the week.

 D- Dispute: I should have known my mom loves me and just wants the best for me.
 This is a better attitude.
 I should have said, “Okay mom, I understand.
 Why don’t we do something together today?”
 If I would have done this, we would have had a great time, and I would not have been punished.